acano89/GeroAPI/README.md

 * /api/v1/auth/signup

-        Create new user with the follow items:
+        Create new user with the follow body:

         {
             "username": "username"